 The Seneca Park Zoo is home to two polar bears.
 Our male, Zero, was born at the Milwaukee Zoo in 1989 and joined us in February of 2010.
-Aurora, our resident female, was also born in 1989.
+Our female Aurora was also born in 1989 and has resided at the Zoo since 1991.
 She and her former mate Yukon (who died in 2008) had four cubs together.
-Aurora is a very intelligent bear.
-She loves to play in the water with ice blocks and new enrichment items the keepers give her.
-Carrots are one of her favorite treats.
+Both bears are very intelligent and love to play in the water with ice blocks and new enrichment items the keepers give them.

 Status in the Wild